Motorized Bicycles in New York

 To meet the Class C specifications in New York, your bike must have a top speed of 20 mph or less on level ground.

-Class C motorbikes have the least amount of requirements, but you must still abide by the following:
+Class C motorbikes have the least number of requirements, but you must still abide by the following:

 Class B Motorized Bikes